bja1701/pre_integration_examples/README.md

 ### ifls_with_unary.ipynb

 Incremental fixed lag smoother with added unaries.
-This is what we are going for.
+This is the goal.
 A sliding window factor graph that also adds unary constraints.